Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 handsolder, as the pads are larger and thus have more capacitance/inductance.
 Maybe 0402 parts on the rest of the board to get more space.

-Add 3 more MRAM parts.

-Replace unobtanium parts (if any).

 Figure out temperature ratings on all parts and get as many to be 105C or better as possible.
 These outliers at the moment are: